 - The device is designed for indoor use only.
 Install it in a well-ventilated, dust-free environment without liquids. - Ensure recorder is properly secured to a rack or shelf.
-Major shocks or jolts to the recorder as a result of dropping it may cause damage to the sensitive electronics within the recorder. - The equipment shall not be exposed to dripping or splashing and that no objects filled with liquids shall be placed on the equipment, such as vases. - No naked flame sources, such as lighted candles, should be placed on the equipment. - The ventilation should not be impeded by covering the ventilation openings with items, such as newspapers, table-cloths, curtains, etc. The openings shall never be blocked by placing the equipment on a bed, sofa, rug or other similar surface. - For certain models, ensure correct wiring of the terminals for connection to an AC mains supply. - For certain models, the equipment has been designed, when required, modified for connection to an IT power distribution system. - (+ identifies the battery holder itself and identifies the positioning of the cell(s) inside the battery holder. - + identifies the positive terminal(s) of equipment which is used with, or generates direct current. - + identifies the negative terminal(s) of equipment which is used with, or generates direct current. - Keep a minimum 200 mm (7.87 inch) distance around the equipment for sufficient ventilation. - For certain models, ensure correct wiring of the terminals for connection to an AC mains supply. - Use only power supplies listed in the user manual or user instruction. - The USB port of the equipment is used for connecting to a mouse, keyboard, USB flash drive, or Wi-Fi dongle only. - Use only power supplies listed in the user manual or user instruction. - Do not touch the sharp edges or corners. - When the device is running above 45 °C (113 °F), or its HDD temperature in S.M.A.R.T. exceeds the stated value, please ensure the device is running in a cool environment, or replace HDD(s) to make the HDD temperature in S.M.A.R.T. below the stated value.
+Major shocks or jolts to the recorder as a result of dropping it may cause damage to the sensitive electronics within the recorder. - The device shall not be exposed to water dripping or splashing, and no objects filled with liquids, such as vases, shall be placed on the device. - No naked flame sources, such as lighted candles, should be placed on the device. - The ventilation should not be impeded by covering the ventilation openings with items, such as newspapers, table-cloths, curtains, etc. The openings shall never be blocked by placing the equipment on a bed, sofa, rug or other similar surface. - For certain models, ensure correct wiring of the terminals for connection to an AC mains supply. - For certain models, the equipment has been designed, when required, modified for connection to an IT power distribution system. - (+ identifies the battery holder itself and identifies the positioning of the cell(s) inside the battery holder. - + identifies the positive terminal(s) of equipment which is used with, or generates direct current. - identifies the negative terminal(s) of equipment which is used with, or generates direct current. - If the device has been powered off or placed for a long time, its coin/button cell battery may run out power. - When the coin/button cell battery runs out power, the system time would be incorrect, please contact the after-sales service to replace the battery. - Keep a minimum 200 mm (7.87 inch) distance around the equipment for sufficient ventilation. - For certain models, ensure correct wiring of the terminals for connection to an AC mains supply. - Do not touch the sharp edges or corners. - When the device is running above 45 °C (113 °F), or its HDD temperature in S.M.A.R.T. exceeds the stated value, please ensure the device is running in a cool environment, or replace HDD(s) to make the HDD temperature in S.M.A.R.T. below the stated value. - Provide a surge suppressor at the inlet opening of the device under special conditions such as the mountain top, iron tower, and forest. - Do not touch the bare components (such as the metal contacts of the inlets) and wait for at least 5 minutes, since electricity may still exist after the device is powered off. - The USB port of the equipment is used for connecting to a mouse, keyboard, USB flash drive, or Wi-Fi dongle only.
+The current for the connected device shall be not more than 0.1 A. - The serial port of the device is used for debugging only. - If the power output port of the device does not comply with Limited Power Source, the connected device powered by this port shall be equipped with a fire enclosure. - If a power adapter is provided in the device package, use the provided adapter only.